 Today, Lisbon is one of the best travel destinations in the world and it's easy to understand why: great beaches nearby, the cathedrals and monuments, the labyrinth cobblestone-covered streets, the seven hills that provide unique views over the city, the Tagus river, the food and wine, the welcoming people...the list goes on and on.

-There are so many things to see and do that you'd probably need more days than you have available to your visit.
-So, we gathered what we considered being the top things to do in Lisbon (and to see) for you to make the best out of your time there.
+There are so many things to see and do that you'd probably need more days than you have available for your visit.
+So, we gathered what we considered to be the top things to do in Lisbon (and to see) for you to make the best out of your time there.

 Tower of Belém